Isolation forest: History

-In 2013 Zhiguo Ding and Minrui Fei proposed a framework based on iForest to resolve the problem of detecting anomalies in streaming data.
-More applications of iForest to streaming data are described in papers by Tan et al., Susto et al. and Weng et al.

-In 2018, an extension of iForest, aimed at improving the reliability of the anomaly score produced for a given data point was proposed.

-Algorithm
+Isolation trees

 The premise of the Isolation Forest algorithm is that anomalous data points are easier to separate from the rest of the sample.
 In order to isolate a data point, the algorithm recursively generates partitions on the sample by randomly selecting an attribute and then randomly selecting a split value between the minimum and maximum values allowed for that attribute.

-An example of random partitioning in a 2D dataset of normally distributed points is given in Fig. 2 for a non-anomalous point and Fig. 3 for a point that's more likely to be an anomaly.
+An example of random partitioning in a 2D dataset of normally distributed points is shown in the first figure for a non-anomalous point and in the second one for a point that is more likely to be an anomaly.
 It is apparent from the pictures how anomalies require fewer random partitions to be isolated, compared to normal points.

 Recursive partitioning can be represented by a tree structure named Isolation Tree, while the number of partitions required to isolate a point can be interpreted as the length of the path, within the tree, to reach a terminating node starting from the root.
-For example, the path length of point $x_i$ in Fig. 2 is greater than the path length of $x_j$ in Fig. 3.
+For example, the path length of point $x_i$ in the first figure is greater than the path length of $x_j$ in the second figure.

 Let $X = \{x_1, \dots, x_n\}$ be a set of d-dimensional points and $X' \subset X$.
 An Isolation Tree (iTree) is defined as a data structure with the following properties: